1,761 total views, 1 views today

 Julia Dachez shared her experiences of being diagnosed with Asperger syndrome: ‘Autism has never caused me any pain or suffering, but enduring the stigma and social exclusion and facing the societal pressure to conform to non-autistic behaviours definitely did.’

 In spite of these battles, Julia managed to earn a doctoral degree in social psychology.
 She also runs a blog and has written a novel.
 As an advocate for autism, she holds conferences all around France and has recently been named personality of the year by a French newspaper.

 As can be gleaned from Julia’s story, people with AS are of average (or even above average) intelligence.
 In fact, they do not have those learning disabilities that other people afflicted with autism may have.
 Still, they may struggle with other specific learning difficulties: people with ASD may have fewer problems with speech but may still have difficulties with processing or understanding the language.

 Until now, it’s exact cause is still being explored.
 But the fact that it runs in families, reinforces the idea that it has a genetic component.
 Since this cannot be cured, early diagnosis can help a child create social connections and lead a productive life.

-Currently, there are no specific test for diagnosing AS.
-However, you may notice a range of of behaviour, such as:
+Currently, there are no specific tests for diagnosing AS.
+However, you may notice a range of behaviour, such as:

 Some of the therapies used in managing ASD include: positive behaviour support procedure, applied behaviour analysis (ABA), cognitive behavioural therapy (CBT), occupational therapy, physical therapy, and speech therapy.